How to Fix A Scratched DVD & Digitize the Content for Later Play?

 How to use:

-- Apply a pea-sized amount of toothpaste to the scratched side of the disc.
+- Put a small amount of toothpaste on the scratched area.

 - Rinse with water and dry with a clean microfiber cloth.

-💡Avoid whitening or charcoal toothpastes as they may be too rough.
+💡Avoid whitening or charcoal toothpaste, as these formulas tend to be too abrasive for discs.

 Option 2: Vaseline or Other Oils

-- Clean the surface of the DVD with a soft, clean cloth to remove any dirt or debris.
+- Wipe the disc with a soft cloth to remove dust or fingerprints.

-- Use a clean, dry cloth to wipe off any excess Vaseline or oil from the DVD.
+- Use a clean and dry cloth to wipe off any excess Vaseline or oil from the DVD.

-- Allow the DVD to sit for a few minutes to let the Vaseline or oil settle into the scratch.
+- Let the disc rest for a few minutes so the product can settle into the scratch.

-- Use a clean, soft cloth to buff the surface of the DVD to remove any remaining residue and to restore shine.
+- Buff lightly with a soft cloth to clear any remaining residue and improve the shine.

 Use a Commercial DVD Repair Kit: More Reliable Option